dankovacek/camels_compression_challenge/README.md

 Model performance is not commonly expressed in total description length (TDL), but it could be very useful as a standard metric.
 “A model that compresses well generalizes well” [4].

-The Camels Compression Challenge is motivated by the work of Marcus Hutter in Artificial Intelligence [9], and the efforts of Steven Weijs to translate the compression problem to hydrological time series data [2, 3].
+The Camels Compression Challenge is motivated by the work of Marcus Hutter in Artificial Intelligence [9], and the efforts led by Steven Weijs to translate the compression problem to hydrological time series data [2, 3].

 ## Goals